Access to Higher Education

 This diploma is made up of a combination of study skills units and subject specialisms such as Biology, Physics, Chemistry, Psychology and Sociology.

-You are assessed rigorously throughout the course and present a portfolio that will include evidence such as essays, presentations, reports, tests, exam answers, self and peer assessments.
-For all parts of the course you can gain credits awarded by the Open College Network South West Region.
-Sixty credits, all of which must be at Level 3, are required for a full Access Diploma.
+You are assessed rigorously throughout the course.
+You will be required to present a portfolio that will include evidence such as essays, presentations, reports, tests, exam answers, self and peer assessments.

 You will need to have, or be working towards, GCSE English and Maths grade C or above.
 The course is designed to build upon your previous experience, but if you do have some qualifications, these will be enhanced.

 You will need to write a letter to accompany your application form explaining your reasons for applying.
 This could include expanding on prior learning; demonstrating your understanding of the nature of the Access course and how you think you would cope with its demands; describing what you hope to study at university and any other information you think is important.
 This letter is an important part of the selection process, as it will form the basis of discussion at interview and be used to determine the most appropriate ‘pathway’ for you to follow.

-Access is designed to take you on to a wide range of higher education courses including The Open University and Plymouth University Foundation Degrees available at Strode College.
+Access is designed to take you on to a wide range of higher education courses.
+These include The Open University and Plymouth University Foundation Degrees available at Strode College.